-Mid-level executive and middle-aged man, Stefan Bednarz (Franciszek Pieczka), is placed in charge of building a new chemical plant in his hometown of Olechów, Poland.
+Mid-level executive and middle-aged man Stefan Bednarz (Franciszek Pieczka) is placed in charge of building the new chemical plant in his hometown of Olechów, Poland.
 The only problem, the people of Olechów don’t want the plant.
-There is a perfectly suitable wasteland nearby that would accommodate a chemical plant, but since a competing company owns that plot of land, Bednarz’s company will have to level a strip of forestland—the trees have been growing here for over 200 years—to build their plant.
+There is a perfectly suitable wasteland nearby that would accommodate a chemical plant.
+But since a competing company owns that plot of land, Bednarz’s company will have to level a strip of forestland—the trees have been growing here for over 200 years—to build their plant.

 Bednarz is an honest man, one who believes in the Party and that this plant will bring honest jobs to honest people.
 But his shortsighted vision cannot see that the plant’s impact on the land and the people of Olechów will have long-term consequences.
 Nor can he see that the Communist that placed him in power have done so not because he has earned it, but because he is a homer and might be able to sway public opinion.

-Reflecting years later, Kieślowski called The Scar, “badly made.
+Reflecting years later, Kieślowski called The Scar “badly made.
 Socio-realism à rebours.”
 The art movement social realism—a Communist movement depicting life and politics, as they ought to be, not as they are—gained ground in the 1920s and 30s, but its didactic qualities fell out of fashion in the mid-1950s.
-Considering Kieślowski’s extensive background in documentary, it makes sense that he would have leaned heavily on social-realism, but he was already becoming frustrated by the confinement of the form and craved invention and insight.
+Considering Kieślowski’s extensive background in documentary, it makes sense that he would have leaned heavily on social realism.
+Still, he was already becoming frustrated by the confinement of the form and craved invention and insight.
 Kieślowski identifies The Scar’s crucial mistake: